-- 6.30 The PWIFB is established under the PWIO and is responsible for administering the PWIF.
-Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and untaken statutory holidays by their insolvent employers may apply to the PWIF for ex gratia payment in accordance with the PWIO.
-It is financed by a levy on the business registration certificates. - 6.31 We provide administrative support to the PWIFB, verify applications and approve payment from the fund.
-We received 2 976 applications in 2012.
-A breakdown of applicants by economic sector is shown in Figure 6.6.
-During the year, we processed 3 374 applications, leading to payment of \$64 million and the PWIF recorded a surplus of \$528 million. - 6.32 By providing a safety net for employees affected by business closures, the PWIF plays an important role in maintaining harmonious labour relations and social stability.
-Both the department and the PWIFB attach great importance to protecting the fund from possible abuse.
+- 6.28 PWIFB is established under PWIO and is responsible for administering PWIF.
+Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and untaken statutory holidays by their insolvent employers may apply to PWIF for ex gratia payment in accordance with PWIO.
+It is financed by a levy on the business registration certificates. - 6.29 PWIF is financed by a levy on the business registration certificates.
+In 2013, subsequent to an amendment to the Business Registration Ordinance, the levy rate was reduced with effect from 19 July 2013.

+- 6.30 We provide administrative support to PWIFB, verify applications and approve payment from the fund.
+We received 2 081 applications in 2013.
+A breakdown of applicants by economic sector was shown in Figure 6.6.
+During the year, we processed 2 150 applications, leading to payment of \$48.5 million and the PWIF recorded an annual surplus of \$470 million. - 6.31 By providing a safety net for employees affected by business closures, PWIF plays an important role in maintaining harmonious labour relations and social stability.
+Both LD and PWIFB attach great importance to protecting the fund from possible abuse.
 To this end, stringent vetting procedures are in place to process all applications.
-An inter-departmental task force has been formed by representatives of the Labour Department, Commercial Crime Bureau of the Police Force, Official Receiver's Office and Legal Aid Department to take concerted actions against suspected fraudulent cases.
+An inter-departmental task force has been formed by representatives of LD, Commercial Crime Bureau of the Police Force, Official Receiver's Office and Legal Aid Department to take concerted actions against suspected fraudulent cases.

-Pneumoconiosis Compensation Fund Board
+Pneumoconiosis Compensation Fund Board (PCFB)

-6.33 The Pneumoconiosis Compensation Fund Board (PCFB) is established under the PMCO to provide compensation to persons suffering from pneumoconiosis and/ or mesothelioma.
-The PCFB is financed by a levy collected from the construction and quarrying industries.
-Under the PMCO, the Labour Department is responsible for determining whether an applicant is entitled to compensation.
-As at the end of 2012, 1 702 eligible persons were receiving compensation in the form of monthly payments from the PCFB.
-In the year, the PCFB made a total compensation payment of \$145 million.
+6.32 PCFB is established under PMCO to provide compensation to persons suffering from pneumoconiosis and/or mesothelioma.
+PCFB is financed by a levy collected from the construction and quarrying industries.
+Under PMCO, LD is responsible for determining whether an applicant is entitled to compensation.
+As at the end of 2013, 1 659 eligible persons were receiving compensation in the form of monthly payments from PCFB.
+In the year, PCFB made a total compensation payment of \$147 million.

-Employees Compensation Assistance Fund Board
+Employees Compensation Assistance Fund Board (ECAFB)

-6.34 The Employees Compensation Assistance Fund Board (ECAFB) is set up under the Employees Compensation Assistance Ordinance (ECAO).
-The ECAFB is responsible for running the Employees Compensation Assistance Scheme which provides payment to injured employees who are unable to receive their entitlements for employment-related injuries from their employers or insurers.
-In 2012, the ECAFB approved 70 applications, leading to payment of \$40.67 million.
-With effect from April 1, 2004, the Employees Compensation Insurer Insolvency Bureau established by the insurance industry has taken over from the ECAFB the responsibility of meeting the liabilities arising from employees' compensation insurance policies in the event of the insolvency of the relevant insurers.
+6.33 ECAFB is set up under the Employees Compensation Assistance Ordinance (ECAO).
+ECAFB is responsible for running the Employees Compensation Assistance Scheme which provides payment to injured employees who are unable to receive their entitlements for employment-related injuries from their employers or insurers.
+In 2013, ECAFB approved 82 applications, leading to payment of \$54.63 million.
+With effect from April 1, 2004, the Employees Compensation Insurer Insolvency Bureau established by the insurance industry took over from ECAFB the responsibility of meeting the liabilities arising from employees' compensation insurance policies in the event of the insolvency of the relevant insurers.

-Occupational Deafness Compensation Board
+Occupational Deafness Compensation Board (ODCB)

-6.35 Established under the ODCO, the Occupational Deafness Compensation Board (ODCB) provides compensation and reimbursement of expenses incurred in purchasing, repairing and replacing hearing assistive devices to those persons who suffer from noise-induced deafness due to employment in specified noisy occupations.
-The ODCB also has an important role in launching educational and publicity programmes for the prevention of occupational deafness, and providing rehabilitation programmes for those suffering from occupational deafness.
-In 2012, the ODCB approved 173 applications for compensation with a total compensation payout at \$9.23 million and 524 applications for payment of expenses on hearing assistive devices with a total payout at \$1.82 million.
-The ODCB also provided 290 rehabilitation programmes for people with hearing impairment caused by their employment in specified noisy occupations.
+6.34 Established under ODCO, ODCB provides compensation and reimbursement of expenses incurred in purchasing, repairing and replacing hearing assistive devices to those persons who suffer from noise-induced deafness due to employment in specified noisy occupations.
+ODCB also has an important role in launching educational and publicity programmes for the prevention of occupational deafness, and providing rehabilitation programmes for those suffering from occupational deafness.
+In 2013, ODCB approved 117 applications for compensation with a total compensation payout at \$8.49 million and 413 applications for payment of expenses on hearing assistive devices with a total payout at \$1.31 million.
+ODCB also provided 359 rehabilitation programmes for people with hearing impairment caused by their employment in specified noisy occupations.